NithinKalidas/Appian/Process Model.md

 ## 2. Production Issues you came across in PM and how did you handle them?

 ## 3. Best Practice In PM?
+Deleting Inactive Records: Remove the Soft deleted data Using 30 Nodes Per Process and trying to use in Asynchronous, so that process might execute in different engine.
+Using Activity chaining on necessary parts only (as Activity chaining pushes the CPU to act very faastly with no delays) (If querying can be set outside activity chaining we need to use in that)
+Handling Security, Alerts and Data management(archival and delete based on user interaction or system interaction) Always take data from DSE or Records to get the primary key or what it writes usage of quick task for Confirmation screen and hidden variables to reduce the data load in reports setting up up unique name for process display name and process instance name (what is process display) Setting up timer to user interaction node

 ## 4. Difference Between Start Process Asyncronous and Sub Process Asyncronous?